sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 ```

 **ssh**
 Used to remotely log into the beaglebone via a network connection
 e.g. to login at the given IP with the username 'debian':
 `$ ssh debian@192.168.1.1`

 **traceroute**
 This traces the package being sent to the given IP … e.g.
 `$ traceroute 192.168.2.6`

 **scp**
 Copy files over a secure connection (e.g. from laptop to Beaglebone)
 It can be used for sending individual files… e.g:
 `$ scp testfile.txt debian@192.168.1.1:/home/debian #replace filename and IP with your own`
 …and also for folders e.g.
 `$ scp -r soundvase debian@192.168.1.1:/home/debian`
-…also, see how Fredrik Olofsson does it[here](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131128#--copy-files-from-laptop-to-bbb)
+…also, see how Fredrik Olofsson does it [here](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131128#--copy-files-from-laptop-to-bbb)

 **sftp**
 Another way to copy files between the beagle and another device (i.e. a laptop)
 Example:
 `$ sftp debian@192.168.7.5`
 You will now be in sftp mode, where there are two useful commands…
 * get downloads from beaglebone to laptop e.g.
 `$ put aFileFromMyLaptop.txt`
 * put uploads from laptop to beaglebone e.g.
 `$ get aFileFromMyBeagle.txt`

 ### Terminating Processes